CoLRev-Environment/colrev/docs/source/index.rst

       colrev search --add "FROM crossref WHERE digital"
       # Or store search results in the search directory

-      # Load the seach results
+      # Load the search results
       colrev load

       # Prepare the metadata